 Users logged into PowerBI can have their email address exposed.
 This allows us to create dynamic row level security using inner joins on a user table.

-firstname.lastname@example.org wrote this over 3 years ago and it was last updated over 3 years ago.
+firstname.lastname@example.org wrote this about 4 years ago and it was last updated about 4 years ago.

 Add a role called 'User`.
 Manage that role and add a Table filter DAX expression as follows to the User table.

 User[Email] = username()

 You will then need to establish relationships between your